 - C.1.1.
 All College members are required to adhere to the CCPM Travel Expenses Guidelines. - C.1.2.
 Expenditures beyond the prescribed rates may be reimbursed at the discretion of the President. - C.1.3.
 Expenditures within the prescribed limits will be reviewed and approved by the Secretary-Treasurer. - C.1.4.
-Travel expense claims for attending business meetings, such as the mid-year meeting of the College Board, are to be submitted to COMP as specified in the funding contract with COMP. - C.1.5.
-Travel expense claims for attending examination related meetings, such as the Fellowship Examination, are to be submitted to the Secretary-Treasurer, CCPM.
+Travel expense claims are to be submitted to the Secretary-Treasurer.